ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/documentation.rst

 Operators perspective
 ---------------------
-It has to be known that operators who monitor and support our operations 24/7 cannot have full understanding of the operational components that are running.
-They have limited visibility on the tasks run and can only consult higher level dashboards and GUIs to issue warnings and call out relevant analysts for remediary action.
-One should keep this into account when designing suites to be as self-explanatory as possible and simple in structure and provide simple, but precise instructions in the man pages.
+It is important to note that operators who monitor and support operational suites around the clock cannot have full understanding of the operational components that are running.
+They have limited visibility on the tasks run and can only consult higher level dashboards and GUIs to issue warnings and call out relevant analysts for remedial action.
+This should be taken into account when designing suites to be as self-explanatory as possible and simple in structure and provide simple, but precise instructions in the manual pages.
 Here follows a few examples of such dashboards and GUIs.

 .. figure:: _img/ecflow.png
    :alt: ecFlow
    :align: center
-   :width: 200%
+   :width: 600px

-   `ecFlow user interface <https://github.com/ecmwf/ecflow/tree/main>`_ that operators use to monitor and control suite tasks.
+   :ecflow-docs:`ecFlow user interface <ug/ecflow_ui/index.html>` that operators use to monitor and control suite tasks.
 This is the main interface of interaction during cycle runs 4x a day.
    In order to link this interface with dashboards below, a suite must use labels, man pages and verbosity levels in logs that help linking to what is seen.

 For example, the following monitoring page gives granular overview of single destinations ECMWF sends data to 4x per day.